IdeasClinicUWaterloo/InnovationChallange_Guides/Computer Vision/GUIDE.md

 <h3 id='2.1'>2.1: Download Python (version 3.7 - 3.12)</h3>

 -   By the time of the setting of this document, openCV officially supports Python versions from 3.7 to 3.12.
--   If you don't have a compatible Python version or haven't downloaded any version of Python, you can [Download here](https://www.python.org/downloads/) by choosing the correct version.
+-   If you don't have a compatible Python version or haven't downloaded any version of Python, you can [download here](https://www.python.org/downloads/) by choosing the correct version.

 <h3 id='2.2'> 2.2: Creating a Virtual Environment</h3>